-From Bucharest, dynamic, energetic and more than a little bit funky, city, to Transylvania, the last truly medieval landscape in Europe, where traveler's feel like they have gone back 100 years, to the Black Sea, lined with sand beaches, ancient monuments, vineyards and modern resorts, Romania is a country filled with unparalleled beauty that should be on every traveller's bucket list.
+From Bucharest, dynamic, energetic and more than a little bit funky, city, to Transylvania, the last truly medieval landscape in Europe, where traveler's feel like they have gone back 100 years, to the Black Sea, lined with sand beaches, ancient monuments, vineyards, and modern resorts.

 This Romania travel guide will help you plan your next vacation.